 SFMTA reported that the project partnering session held in early July concentrated on the project schedule and ways to advance the construction work.
 The group's opinion was that if the project team could work together to meet mutually agreed short-term targets it would increase the overall confidence of the team in its ability to advance the project.
-SFMTA reported to the Dispute Review Board for the CSP in December that the team was still not working together as effectively as needed to recover the accumulated delays.
-SFMTA also reported to the PMOC that it continues to hold executive level partnering meetings with TPC and that the contractor is starting to engage in efforts to recover the schedule.
-In the opinion of the PMOC, the first round of short-term milestones had mixed results and there appears to have been little impact on the forecast completion date for construction.
-Now that an adopted baseline schedule and accepted updates to the schedule are available, SFMTA is encouraged to work with the contractor to make further improvements to the schedule tool and to identify schedule recovery strategies.
-SFMTA is further encouraged to continue to improve the collaboration between the agency construction staff and the contractor so as to advance the construction work.
-SFMTA is also encouraged to work with the contractor to define additional short-term and longer-term performance targets that will help to advance critical path work based on the approved, fully-updated construction schedule.
+In the opinion of the PMOC, CSP and TPC working together on mutually-agreed short-term performance targets may result in an improved working relationship that will pay dividends in advancing the project and recovering the accumulated delays.
+The PMOC is concerned that the selected targets were defined without the benefit of a mutually agreed upon updated project schedule.
+SFMTA is encouraged to work with the contractor to define additional longer-term key targets that will help to advance critical path work based on the approved, fully-updated construction schedule.